 Tip: It is also possible to download a PDF version of the reports overview.
-Navigate to the reports overview and click the "Download overview as PDF" button in the menu bar to create and download the PDF report.
+Navigate to the reports overview and expand the title of the reports overview.
+Click the "Download overview as PDF" button to create and download the PDF report.